-Individual Candidate Record Cards and Coursework Assessment Summary Forms are to be submitted to CIE no later than 30 April (for the June examination) and 31 October (for the November examination).
-For external moderation.
-CIE will require evidence which must include, for skills C1 to C4 inclusive, information about the tasks set and how the marks were awarded.
+Individual Candidate Record Cards and Coursework Assessment Summary Forms are to be submitted to CIE no later than 31 October.
+For external moderation, CIE will require evidence which must include, for skills C1 to C4 inclusive, information about the tasks set and how the marks were awarded.
 In addition, for skills C2, C3 and C4, Centres must send three examples of a high mark, three examples of an intermediate mark, and three examples of a low mark, (i.e. 27 pieces of work, which contribute to the final mark, chosen from ten different candidates, must be submitted by the Centre).
 If there are ten or fewer candidates, all the Coursework which contributes to the final mark must be sent to CIE.
 A further sample may be required.
-All records and supporting written work
+All records and supporting written work should be retained until after publications of results.

-Centres may find it convenient to use loose-leaf A4 file paper for assessed written work samples will be sent through the post for moderation and postage bills are likely to be large in the books are sent.
+Centres may find it convenient to use loose-leaf A4 file paper for assessed written work samples will be sent through the post for moderation and postage bills are likely to be large in books are sent.
 Authenticated photocopies of the sample required would be acceptable.